kelomo2502/blog-app-gitops-deployment/blog-app-gitops-deployment/README.md

 To prevent exposing credentials in the image or config maps, use Kubernetes Secrets.

 Create a secret for Firebase environment variables:
-`kubectl create secret generic blog-app-secrets --from-file .env`
+`kubectl create secret generic blog-app-secrets --from-env-file=.env`

 ### To Verify the Secret